 This wrecks Drew’s professional opportunities.
 This is the 1970s and she has no marketable skill.
 Therefore, employment is to be found in women-dominated professions.
 And even if she is interviewed by a man, her résumé is essentially a blank sheet of paper.

 UpliftedTurning an animal into a sapient, more human-like life form animals on Wundagore also disliked her, even if male.
 However, that seems to be an unrelated phenomenon.
 It appears to be more of a cultural thing, the New Men having conflicted feelings about Humans.

 Little things of venom

-Spider-Woman is superhumanly resilient against toxins and radiation poisoning.
+Spider-Woman is superhumanly resilient against toxins, and radiation poisoning.
 She might ignore the weaker ones outright.
 If affected, she presumably recovers fully and at a greatly accelerated pace.

 One early scene has her ignoring laser blasts.
 There’s an emphasis on these being radiation, since that’s what the “r” in “laser” stands for.
-However, these “lasers” do not work like lasers usually do in comics.
-Their effects are mix of minor impact and fast-acting radiation poisoning.
+However, these specific “lasers” do not work like lasers usually do in comics.
+Their effects are a mix of minor impact and fast-acting radiation poisoning.

 Thus, contrary to the impression this scene might convey, Jessica doesn’t have special resistance to conventional energy blasts.